kellie-cat/dental-quiz/README.md

 ### Key information for the site

 - A header with a title introducing the page and a logo.
+- A welcome page with instructions for the new user and a button to commence playing.
-- A quiz area with questions and multiple choice answers that submit and give feedback when pressed.
+- A quiz page with questions and multiple choice answers that submit and give feedback when pressed.
 - A button to move onto the next question.
 - A score tally area.
-- A pop up at the end to give a final score and invite the user to refresh the game to play again.
+- A pop up at the end to give a final score and feedback and invite the user to refresh the game to play again.
 - Links to find out more about me include my LinkedIn and GitHub profiles which open in a new tab.

-### User Stories

 #### Goals